BrilliantGrant/pingpong/readme.md

 ## Speifications
   * can count from 1 to a given number
   * can replace multiples of 3 with ping
+  * can replace multiples of 5 with pong
+  * can replace multiples of 15 with pingpong

 ## Installation Requirements
  * Open index.html file with browser